NVIDIA/spark-rapids/docs/FAQ.md

 the GPU try to replicate more closely what the output ordering would have been if sort were used, like on the CPU.

+### Why am I getting the error `Failed to open the timezone file` when reading files?

+When reading from a file that contains data referring to a particular timezone, e.g.: reading timestamps from an ORC file, the system's timezone database at `/usr/share/zoneinfo/` must contain the timezone in order to process the data properly.
+This error often indicates the system is missing the timezone database.
+On Ubuntu systems, the timezone database is provided by the `tzdata` package.

 ### Why am I getting an error when trying to use pinned memory?

 ```